Contributor Guide

 • Run tox to run the tests across python 3.6 to 3.10.

-• To only run tox on python3.9 and 3.10, run tox -e py39,py310.
+• To run tox only on python3.9 and 3.10, use the command tox -e py39,py310.

 Pull requests